How to Use AirDNA For Airbnb Market Research

 You can head here to learn more about their methodology in details.

 Again, you will have to pay to use their services.
-I was able to talk to the team at AirDna and got a free trial.
+I was able to talk to the team at AirDNA and got additional insights of how AirDNA actually works.
 My goal is to walk you through their product via pictures in 5 steps.

 **I recommended this tool to all of my students and readers and they all loved it.
 I’m only recommending it because I’ve personally used it.